THE RUHIJA ORPHANAGE.

 The nearest source of water is 2 miles away so if they cannot collect enough rainwater the children have to fetch water every day.
 The water is not clean so many children suffer from malnutrition because of the parasitic worms in their bodies.

-Dr Andrea Rauprich, a member of the Rotary Doctor Bank Management Committee has been working with the orphanage for a number of years and has raised money to build classrooms and dormitories.
+Since 2015, Dr Andrea Rauprich, a member of the Rotary Doctor Bank Management Committee, has been raising money to build classrooms and dormitories at the orphanage.

 All the cooking for 350 children is done in 2 small cooking huts, on open fires, with very few utensils.